davestewart/davestewart-content/content/blog/thoughts/the-shard-finished/index.md

 ---
-slug: the-shard-finished
+date: 2013-11-08
 description: Ever thought The Shard looks like they forgot to finish it off?
 See how it could have looked if they had...
-date: 2013-11-08
+summary: |
+  Tongue-in-cheek Photoshop experiment imagining The Shard finished with a conventional pyramid top — contrasting the original "unfinished-looking" design with a more traditional pointed alternative.
+slug: the-shard-finished
 media:
   thumbnail: ./images/shard-thumbnail.jpg
   images: